 CACI’s Maritime C-UAS Solutions – Outsmarting A Growing Threat

-Unmanned aircraft systems (UAS) are one of the fastest proliferated military technologies in the world.
-Commonly known as drones, UAS have become more sophisticated, easier to use, and equipped with more evolving technologies for tasks ranging from intelligence gathering to kinetic strikes.
+Uncrewed aircraft systems (UAS) and uncrewed systems (UxS) are some of the fastest proliferating military technologies in the world.
+Commonly known as drones, UAS have steadily become more sophisticated, easier to use, and equipped with more advanced technologies for tasks ranging from intelligence gathering to kinetic strikes.

 UAS have also become adversary tools of choice in recent conflicts, such as the Russia-Ukraine war.
 There have been numerous instances of UAS used as fire control; intelligence, surveillance, reconnaissance (ISR); and deep strike tools.
 From near-peer militaries to terrorist groups, UAS have effectively made airpower cheaper, more accessible, easier to control, and more difficult to counter.
 These trends have raised concerns across the Department of Defense (DoD) and led to the establishment of the DoD Joint Counter Small UAS Office (JCO).